United States Oval Office Address

+Use of the Oval Office

-Presidents use Oval Office addresses as a way to directly communicate with the American people.
-It is considered to be a major address and it functions as a way to move public opinion by having a direct connection with the President of the United States.
-Presidential historian, Robert Dallek stated, “The Oval Office invokes the center of the presidential authority.
+Presidents have used addresses in the Oval Office of the White House as a way to directly communicate with the American people.
+It is considered to be a major address and it functions as a way to move public opinion by having a direct connection with the president of the United States (compare Bully pulpit).
+Presidential historian Robert Dallek stated, “The Oval Office invokes the center of the presidential authority.
 That's the president's office, that's where he supposedly makes decisions, where he governs.”
-The tone of the speech is set when Presidents decide to make a speech in the Oval Office.
-It lets the American people know who is really in charge when it comes time to make executive decisions regarding the United States of America.
-The Oval Office is where the President spends a large amount of time and it is where he makes a lot of tough decisions regarding the country.
-It is also where the President will communicate national news such as terrorist attacks and each President usually gives their Farewell Speech in the Oval Office.
+As the formal executive office of the president, the Oval Office sets the tone for any address to the American people.
+It is also where the president will communicate national news such as terrorist attacks, and each president usually gives their farewell speech in the Oval Office.

 The first Oval Office address was delivered to the nation by President Herbert Hoover, who spoke on peace efforts and arms reduction throughout the world.
 President Dwight D. Eisenhower used the format in 1957 to inform the United States of his decision to send troops to Little Rock to enforce school desegregation.
 Being only the second ever televised address directly from the president's office, Eisenhower had to explain as much to the audience, saying, "in speaking from the house of Lincoln, of Jackson, of Wilson, my words would better convey both the sadness I feel today in the actions I feel compelled to make, and the firmness with which I intend to pursue this course."

 Some previous addresses include John F. Kennedy's 1962 news of the Cuban Missile Crisis, Jimmy Carter's 1979 "Malaise" speech, Ronald Reagan's speech following the Space Shuttle Challenger disaster in 1986, George W. Bush's Address to the Nation on the evening of the 2001 September 11 terrorist attacks and Barack Obama's June 2010 speech addressing the issue of the Deepwater Horizon oil spill.

-Traditionally, the addresses are delivered with the President sitting at the Resolute desk speaking into the camera.
-Occasionally, however, the President will stand at a lectern on the opposite side of the Oval Office and give the address.
-Previously, it was also common for an artificial background to be placed behind the President, ordinarily consisting of plain blue fabric.
-Since the administration of Jimmy Carter, the preference has instead been for the natural backdrop of the Office's windows.
+Traditionally, the addresses are delivered with the president sitting at the Resolute desk speaking into the camera.
+Occasionally, however, the president will stand at a lectern on the opposite side of the Oval Office and give the address.
+Previously, it was also common for an artificial background to be placed behind the president, ordinarily consisting of plain blue fabric.
+Since the administration of Gerald Ford, the preference has instead been for the natural backdrop of the Office's windows.